Maja Vidaković Lalić

-Maja Vidaković Lalić (Маја Лалић; born April 30, 1972) is a Serbian architect and the founder and creative director of Belgrade's Mikser Festival, which was launched in 2006.
+Maja Vidaković Lalić (Маја Лалић; born April 30, 1972) is a Serbian architect, urbanist, and cultural activist, founder and creative director of Belgrade's Mikser Festival, which was launched in 2006.
 She has been described by The New York Times as Belgrade's "...most cutting-edge homegrown architect".

 Background

 Born Maja Vidaković in Smederevo, Lalić studied architecture at the University of Belgrade.
 She obtained her master's degree in architecture and urban design from Columbia University.

 Lalić's father is from Serbia, and her mother is from Mostar, Bosnia and Herzegovina.
 She is married to playwright Ivan Lalić and they have two children together, a daughter and a son.